Skip to main content

 Checkout conversion optimization

-Benchmarks (Algerian e-commerce)
+Benchmarks

-StageIndustry averageTop quartile
+StageAlgerian averageTop quartile

-Visitor → ViewProduct30–50%60%+
+Visitor → ViewProduct30–50 %60 %+

-ViewProduct → AddToCart8–15%20%+
+ViewProduct → AddToCart8–15 %20 %+

-AddToCart → Checkout50–70%80%+
+AddToCart → Checkout50–70 %80 %+

-Checkout → Confirmed order50–70%80%+
+Checkout → Confirmed order50–70 %80 %+

 If you're below these, there's room.
+Run the funnel chart in Analytics to see your actual numbers.

-Top 10 levers (ranked by impact)
+Top 10 levers, ranked by impact

-1. Show "Cash on Delivery" badge prominently
+1. Show "Cash on Delivery" prominently

 2. Reduce form fields